MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/configure-automatic-log-upload-for-continuous-reports.md

 At this point, your log collector should be connected to your network and should be able to reach the Cloud App Security portal.

 ### Step 3 – On-premises configuration of the log collection
-The first time you log in to the log collector and import the log collector's configuration from the portal, as follows.
+The first time you sign in to the log collector and import the log collector's configuration from the portal, as follows.

-1. Log in to the log collector over SSH using the Interactive admin credentials provided to you in the portal.
-(If this is your first time logging in to the console, you will need to change the password and log in again after changing the password.
-If you are using a terminal session, you might need to restart the terminal session. )
+1. Sign in to the log collector over SSH using the Interactive admin credentials provided to you in the portal.
+(If this is your first time logging in to the console, you'll need to change the password and sign in again after changing the password.
+If you're using a terminal session, you might need to restart the terminal session. )
 2. Run the collector config utility with the access token provided to you when you created the log collector.```sudo collector_config <access token> ```
 3. Enter your console domain, for example: ```contoso.portal.cloudappsecurity.com``` This is available from the URL you see after logging in to the Cloud App Security portal.